 Copies of annual faculty evaluations will be filed in the faculty member's official file in the Office of Academic Affairs.
-The Dean of Academic Affairs will share the results of all of the above with the President (and/or appropriate committee) when evaluating faculty members for retention, salary increases, promotion and tenure.
+The Dean of Academic Affairs will share the results of all of the above with the President (and/or appropriate committee) when evaluating faculty members for retention, salary increases, promotion, and tenure.
+Copies are also expected to be kept by the faculty member in their professional development portfolio.